Marwan951/Speech-Emotion-Recognition/README.md

 - **Web-Based Interface:** The web-based interface offers a user-friendly experience, allowing users to interact with the system through their browsers.

-- **Mobile Application:** For on-the-go access, my mobile application extends the emotion recognition capabilities to smartphones.
+- **Mobile Application:** For on-the-go access,  mobile application extends the emotion recognition capabilities to smartphones.

 - **Diverse Emotion Dataset:** The system is trained on a diverse and well-annotated emotion dataset to ensure accurate recognition across different emotions, sourced from the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) and Toronto Emotional Speech Set (TESS).